zeclorn/re8leicalculator/README.md

 Run the python script and put in the amount you want to find

+Sell 1 round of Rifle Ammo for 7 Lei

+Sell 1 round of Handgun Ammo for 15 Lei

 # Example

 54,321 (goal lei) Minus 54,185 (current lei)